Expensify/App/HOW_TO_CREATE_A_PLAN.md

 - Does this affect the customer experience?
 How so?
 - How many customers would be affected by this?
 - Define why it is a problem
-- Resist the temptation to reverse-engineer a Solution into a matching Problem.  (ie. Problem: We don’t have a car.
-Solution: Buy a car)
+- Resist the temptation to reverse-engineer a Solution into a matching Problem.  (ie. Solution: Let's get a car!
+Problem: We don’t have a car.)
 - There may be more than one problem, so define all of them
 - Keep the language simple - Reduce every word down to its most plain and straightforward manner.
 Avoid jargon.
 If you use abbreviations, include the full spelling the first time.
 - Tear apart your statements and have others tear them apart for you until everybody agrees unambiguously as to the nature of the problem.
 If needed, continue the discussion in #expensify-open-source.